infinum/webpack-asset-pipeline/README.md

 ## Output

-Once you set everything up you should see this in your `manifest.json` file:
+Once you set everything up, you should see this in your `manifest.json` file:

 ```JavaScript
 {